Hazard Pay: Plot

 Mike Ehrmantraut and his attorney spend an entire day visiting his former subordinates in jail who are under heavy scrutiny from the police due to their association with Gus Fring.
 Mike reassures them they will get their compensation.

 While scouting for a new location for a meth laboratory, Walter White proposes using a pest removal company to secretly make meth in their clients' homes.
 Vamonos Pest, a local pest removal company, is perfect for this as the owner and his employees are already criminals.
 They agree to facilitate Walt and Jesse Pinkman cooking in their clients' homes.
 The first cook at the mobile site is a success, and afterward, Walt feigns enthusiasm for Jesse's relationship with Andrea Cantillo, but hints that Jesse should break up with her after mentioning the problems it would cause if she discovered his secret life.

 While discussing Walt's upcoming 51st birthday with Marie Schrader at the car wash, Skyler White begins to light a cigarette.
 As Marie begins to confront her about smoking, Skyler suffers a nervous breakdown, repeatedly shouting "shut up".
 Marie confronts Walt at home about Skyler's breakdown and demands to know the truth.
 Walt tells her about Skyler's affair with Ted Beneke and that her breakdown was due to stress over Ted's recent accident.

 Mike allocates the money earned from the first cook, but Walt becomes upset when so much of it is given to dealers, mules, Saul Goodman, and Vamonos Pest.
 Walt becomes further angered when he learns of the hazard pay to Mike's old henchmen but eventually relents.
-Walt deduces that the final amount taken home by the partners was less than what he was making when he was working for Gus.
+Walt calculates that the final amount taken home by the partners was less than what he was making when he was working for Gus.
 Jesse, who reveals that he broke off the relationship with Andrea, tells Walt that he was "looking at it wrong."
 Jesse explains to Walt that under Gus, they were employees, but as owners, they were actually making more considering the volume of the output.
 Walt, however, hints that they may need to get rid of some of the other members of the team.